drmly/drmly/README.md

 you shouldn't get any rpath libcudart8.0.0.dylib Image not found errors (or similar errors).
 If you do [let us know](https://github.com/dreamlyteam/bind/issues/new)

-Also, be aware that you'll be wanting to use a .whl that supports your Cuda Compute Capability, in my case I'm running a Geforce

 If alls well when you run

-`python3 test.py`
+`python3 test.py` (test.py is located within this github projec)

 then you are running TF on a mac GPU, impressive!

-I'm not sure the speedup improvement is massive, it may just be modest, so if this doesn't work easily, I'd recommend reverting back to the CPU wheel choices presented near the top of this README.
+***If this doesn't work easily, I'd recommend reverting back to the CPU wheel choices presented near the top of this README.

 [Improve this guide](https://github.com/dreamlyteam/bind/issues/new)